nrfconnect/sdk-nrf/samples/matter/template/README.rst

 1. |connect_kit|
 #. |connect_terminal|
 #.
 Commission the device into a Thread network by following the guides linked on the :ref:`ug_matter_configuring` page for the Matter controller you want to use.
-   As part of this procedure, you will complete the following steps:
+   The guides walk you through the following steps:

    * Configure Thread Border Router.
    * Build and install the Matter controller.